 Psoriasis © R Suhonen

 Hair can be pulled out by tight curlers or certain hair styles, sometimes resulting in permanently thinned areas (traction alopecia).
 The hair shafts can be broken by heat (hair dryer), or chemicals (perming solution or bleach) or brushing too often.
+Hair practices that apply traction to the hair constantly may cause permanent hair loss, for example, central centrifugal cicatricial alopecia.

 Image supplied by Dr John Adams